 Absolutely, we welcome the family to be with their child for all care.

 No. We do not charge for Nitrous Oxide and Oxygen “fuzzy air.”
 “Fuzzy air” helps children to be less apprehensive.
 It is a mild pain reliever and for less invasive restorative procedures it can allow for no injection.
 The gas is breathed through the nose and it can take up to 5 minutes for it to work.
 Children will breathe 100 percent oxygen at the end of the procedure to reverse the nitrous oxide effect.
 This mild analgesia option is not indicated for extremely fearful children who will not allow the nose cone, children with epilepsy, active ear infections, to complete extensive treatment at a single visit, and for some very young children do to their inability to breathe the laughing gas.

-Our office is a Western Themed, child-friendly, pediatric dental practice.
+Our office is a western themed, child-friendly, pediatric dental practice.
 We have cowboy music and western paintings throughout the office.
-A large mechanical horse can be ridden in one of our treatment areas.
+A large mechanical horse in one of our treatment areas.
 We have toys, trains, books and games to entertain your buckaroos.
-Dr. Aaron and Dr. Miller are artists and cartoon the walls themselves.
-This is a WOW practice!!

 A Pediatric Dentist is required to complete 4 years of college, followed by 4 years of dental school and an additional 2 years of specialty training.
 The final 2 years of schooling emphasizes gentle psychological approaches required to care for children, the use of sedation and hospital operating room dentistry, preventative and interceptive orthodontic care, restorative dentistry, and learning dental procedural techniques that are child specific.